 College of Letters and Science

-A minimum of 180 units is required for the bachelor’s degree.
-Of these units, 64 must be earned in upper division courses.
+A minimum of 180 units is required for the bachelor's degree.
+64 units must be earned in upper division courses.

 Registration Beyond the 225-unit Limit.
 You are expected to fulfill all degree requirements within the 180- to 225-unit range.
-Once 225 units have been completed (excluding units awarded for College Board Advanced Placement Examinations or International Baccalaureate Examinations), you may register only with the permission of the dean.
+Once 225 units have been completed (excluding units awarded for College Board Advanced Placement Examinations or International Baccalaureate Examinations), you may register only with the permission.
 Such permission is rarely granted and then typically only to allow completion of minimum degree requirements.
 You will be expected to adhere to a program of courses agreed upon and to meet other conditions that may have been set.
-Approval must be obtained before you will be permitted to register for courses for the quarter following completion of 225 or more units.If you are in good standing, you will be able to complete 12 quarters or the equivalent (e.g., four years) of college work even if you have earned more than 225 units before you finish your fourth year.
-You must petition for continuation, however, and file the quarter-by-quarter course program you have planned.
+Approval must be obtained from the Undergraduate Education and Advising Office before you will be permitted to register for courses for the quarter following completion of 225 or more units.If you are in good standing, you will be able to complete 12 quarters or the equivalent (e.g., four years) of college work even if you have earned more than 225 units before you finish your fourth year.
+You must petition for continuation, however, and file the quarter-by-quarter course program you have planned

 For certain courses, limits have been established on the number of units that can be counted towards the 180-unit minimum required for the degree.
 To avoid discovering just before graduation that you are short units, keep track of the number of units you have taken in each of the following categories.

 Limitation on Credit for Graduate and Professional Courses.
-Undergraduates may enroll in graduate and professional courses in the 200, 300, and 400 series subject to the restrictions described in the Academic Information section.
+Undergraduates may enroll in graduate and professional courses in the 200, 300, and 400 series subject to the restrictions described in Academic Information, in this catalog.
 Graduate and professional courses that have been completed will be listed on the student’s transcript in the usual manner.
 However, the units earned may be counted toward degree requirements only under the conditions listed below.

 Within the limitations A, B and C given below, undergraduate students in the College may count an unlimited number of units in graduate 200 series courses and up to a combined total of 9 units in 300 and 400 series professional courses toward degree requirements.
-These units, however, are not counted as upper division units unless this is granted by petition to the dean.
+These units, however, are not counted as upper division units unless this is granted by petition to the Undergraduate Education and Advising Office.

-A. The recommendations of the instructor in the course and the department chairperson—in addition to approval from the dean—must be obtained by petition in order to receive credit toward the degree for the following kinds of courses:
+A. The recommendations of the instructor in the course and the department chairperson—in addition to approval from the Undergraduate Education and Advising Office—must be obtained by petition in order to receive credit toward the degree for the following kinds of courses:

 B. The minimum eligibility conditions for an undergraduate student in the College to petition for degree credit for a 200, 300, or 400 series course are a UC grade point average of 3.300 and completion of 18 upper division units basic to the subject matter of the course.
 These eligibility conditions may be waived, however, upon the recommendation of the course instructor and concurrence of the department chairperson if the student’s preparation warrants exception.